 While Meghan Markle is mixed race, this doesn’t necessarily mean she doesn’t have the MC1R ginger gene in her DNA.
 She may be what we like to call a ‘secret ginger’, carrying it from generations, and passing on to her children too.

-Let’s think positively for a moment.
-And let’s speak scientifically.
-If (and that’s a big ‘if’) Meghan does have the ginger gene, the couple has 50% chance of having a ginger baby.
+Let’s speak scientifically for a moment.
+If Meghan does have the ginger gene, the couple has 50% chance of having a ginger baby.
 See below table for how this works.

 If, however, the more likely outcome is that Meghan does not carry the ginger gene, then it is actually impossible for her children to have red hair.
 By looking at her family members, her half brother Thomas Markle Jr has red hair, so it’s possible that the red hair gene came from his mother.
 Meghan is quite freckly, so that’s a good indication of the ginger gene, so who knows?